dtischler/rice-classifier/README.md

 ## Introduction

-While on a recent work trip, I had the opportunity to learn about rice farming, and when a colleague told me a bit more about the logistics and distribution of rice through the supply chain, I became more intrigued on whether or not machine learning and computer vision could play a role in the supply chain.
-At the start of the process, traditional IoT and more recent “smart farming” could certainly be applied to monitor rice paddy water levels, cameras could be deployed to watch seed growth and estimate plant height, and time-series dashboards could be built to monitor these factors.
+While on a recent work trip, I had the opportunity to learn about rice farming, and when a colleague told me a bit more about the logistics and distribution of rice through the supply chain, I became more intrigued on whether or not machine learning and computer vision could play a role in the distribution process.
+At the start of the journey, traditional IoT and more recent “smart farming” could certainly be applied to monitor rice paddy water levels, cameras could be deployed to watch seed growth and estimate plant height, and time-series dashboards could be built to monitor these factors.

 But the supply chain and logistics of transporting and shipping rice, needs different solutions.
 There is of course an IoT component once again, where temperature and humidity are monitored as rice is stored in large mounds, prior to being bagged or boxed for sale.
 But one interesting problem experienced in the warehousing portion of the supply chain, is simply identifying what type of rice is even being stored and moved around.